stefancaspersz/oss-security-tools/README.md

    1. Explain how all applications do NOT use all ten stages
    1. Show the group how to asses an application using the VSSC project
    1. Use MyGov as an example
-6. Attacks on the SSC - 30 minutes
+6. Historical Attacks on the SSC - 30 minutes
    1. How attackers attack
    1. Your training/targeting perspective defines what the target is
    1. Recent history of SSC attacks